British Journal of Medical and Health Research · Scientific Writing Guide

 3. APA (American Psychological Association) Style

 The APA (American Psychological Association) referencing style is widely used in health sciences, social sciences, and interdisciplinary research.
-It follows an author–date citation system, where the author’s surname and year of publication are cited within the text, with complete reference details provided at the end of the manuscript.
+It follows an author-date citation system, where the author’s surname and year of publication are cited within the text.

 Saurabh, S., Upadhyay, A., & Dafle, S. (2020).
 COVID-19, an emerging coronavirus infection: Advances and prospects in designing convalescent sera, immunotherapeutics and therapeutics.
 British Journal of Medical and Health Research, 7(11), pp. 20–30.

-APA style is a reliable and widely accepted method of citation in academic writing.
-It is particularly valuable for researchers involved in public health, psychology, and outcomes-based studies.
-When applied correctly, APA referencing enhances the clarity, consistency, and credibility of a research paper, while ensuring it meets the required standards for journal submission and publication.
+APA style is particularly valuable for researchers involved in public health, psychology, and outcomes-based studies.
+When applied correctly, APA referencing enhances the clarity, consistency, and credibility of a research paper.

 Best suited for: Research in psychology, public health, and interdisciplinary health sciences.